New Hampshire Laws and Incentives

 State Energy Strategy Development

 The New Hampshire Office of Energy Planning (Office), in consultation with the New Hampshire Energy Advisory Council, prepared a 10-year energy strategy for the state that addresses the impact of transportation policies and programs on electricity energy needs in the state in 2018.
 Strategy recommendations include enabling and encouraging adoption of electric vehicles and reducing unnecessary idling.
 The Office will review and update the strategy triennially.
-For more information, including the strategy, visit the Strategy Revision website.
+For more information, including the strategy, see the 10 Year Energy Strategy website.

 Low Carbon Fuel Standards (LCFS) Program Regulation